Devtalius/Image2Craft/README.md

 # Functionality
 #### Possibilities
-- You can generate mcfunctions or datapacks
+- You can generate datapacks
 - You can make a mcfunction for each photo in a folder
-- You can choose which blocks are used in a build, by including the blocks separated by comma in the config file (user build) or as a list in the function (dev build).
-Alternatively just use the default blocks (Concrete, Wool)
+- You can choose which blocks are used in a build or just use the default blocks (Concrete, Wool)
-- List of usable blocks is below included in a table
+- List of usable blocks is below, included in a table
 #### Limitations
-- Bigger images than 500x500 can make minecraft lag a little, 1000x1000 and more can crash the game (this is caused by the minecraft optimalization)
+- Bigger images than 500x500 can make minecraft lag a little (and take few minutes to generate in the world), 1000x1000 and more can crash the game (this is caused by the minecraft optimalization)